k-ai-Documentation/kai-instance-api-sdk-js/README.md

 - getAnomaliesForDoc : get anomalies (confilct and duplicated information) for a document
   > docId: 'id of the document to get anomalies'

+- conflictInformationSetState : set the state of conflict information like 'managed' or 'ignored'
+  > id: 'id of the conflict information to set state'

+  > state: 'state to set to the conflict information'

+- duplicatedInformationSetState : set the state of duplicated information like 'managed' or 'ignored'
+  > id: 'id of the duplicated information to set state'

+  > state: 'state to set to the duplicated information'

 For example:

 ```js